SCHWENK & SEGGELKE international

 When the project ContrabassclarinetExtended arose from the previous developments of the contra bass clarinet, Martin Suter and Jochen Seggelke founded the company Clarinet Solutions GmbH.
-In it comprised were the research works of the Fachhochschule Biel (Technical College in Biel) conducted by Professor Daniel Debrunner, Hochschule der Künste Bern (College of Arts in Bern) conducted by Ernesto Molinari, the company SCHWENK & SEGGELKE and the Blashaus.
+It comprised the research works of the Fachhochschule Biel (Technical College in Biel) conducted by Professor Daniel Debrunner, Hochschule der Künste Bern (College of Arts in Bern) conducted by Ernesto Molinari, the company SCHWENK & SEGGELKE and the Blashaus.

 The Blashaus has since been SCHWENK & SEGGELKE’s central base in Switzerland.
 Their newsletter informs customers and interested musicians alike, when Jochen Seggelke will be visiting next.
 Clarinets by SCHWENK & SEGGELKE are available for testing and, depending on availability, immediate purchase.
 Martin Suter and his team can answer all questions regarding our instruments.

 Futurtono is owned by the clarinetist Santi Llopis Gassó and the instrument maker Jorge Parrelada.
 The latter has been based in Benigánim, Spain, since the 1990s repairing wind instruments.
 For us particularly, the company is closely connected to the “Quartett Llevant” which is one of the best clarinet quartets in Spain and functions as an ambassador for our clarinets.
 After Jorge had been to Bamberg a couple of times and taking part in our seminars and trainings, we have collectively expanded his workshop by machines and tools of our choosing.
 Therefore, guaranteeing perfect manufacturing conditions and enabling Jochen Seggelke to meet all customer requirements, when he’s visiting.